-Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
+Disclose the metrics used by the organization to assess climaterelated risks and opportunities in line with its strategy and risk management process.
 Climate-related metrics are tracked regularly throughout the organization and disclosed to the Board and our stakeholders, including regulators, governmental agencies and customers.
 Our Corporate Sustainability Report provides year over year company performance in many areas related to climate change, including GHG emissions, renewable energy, environmental compliance and water use.
 In 2020, we set climate goals to reduce GHG emissions.
-In 2023, we have reported a nearly one-third reduction in electric utility emissions intensity (relative to a 2005 baseline); and a 27% reduction in emissions since setting our net zero natural gas distribution system target in 2022.
+In 2024, we have reported a 38% reduction in electric utility emissions intensity (relative to a 2005 baseline) and an 11% reduction in emissions since setting our net zero natural gas distribution system target in 2022.